 Balance of Trade in Spain averaged -1871490.80 EUR Thousand from 1962 until 2023, reaching an all time high of 1481717.00 EUR Thousand in June of 2020 and a record low of -9834766.00 EUR Thousand in December of 2007.
 This page provides the latest reported value for - Spain Balance of Trade - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Spain Balance of Trade - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

-Balance of Trade in Spain is expected to be -1500000.00 EUR Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Balance of Trade in Spain to stand at -1800000.00 in 12 months time.
-In the long-term, the Spain Balance of Trade is projected to trend around -1900000.00 EUR Thousand in 2021, according to our econometric models.
+Balance of Trade in Spain is expected to be -6350000.00 EUR Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Spain Balance of Trade is projected to trend around -6400000.00 EUR Thousand in 2024 and -6100000.00 EUR Thousand in 2025, according to our econometric models.